+- (11) (a) "State agency" includes:

-- (i) the state; - (ii) the legislature and its committees; - (iii) all executive departments, boards, commissions, committees, bureaus, and offices; - (iv) the university system; and - (v) all independent commissions and other establishments of the state government. - (b) The term does not include the judicial branch. - (12) "State officer" includes all elected officers and directors of the executive branch of state government as defined in 2-15-102."
+- (i) the state;

+- (ii) the legislature and its committees;

+- (iii) all executive departments, boards, commissions, committees, bureaus, and offices;

+- (iv) the university system; and

+- (v) all independent commissions and other establishments of the state government.

+- (b) The term does not include the judicial branch.

+(12) "State officer" includes all elected officers and directors of the executive branch of state government as defined in 2-15-102 and all judicial officers, justices, district court judges, and judges of the judicial branch of state government."

+"2-2-101.
+Statement of purpose.
+The purpose of this part is to set forth a code of ethics prohibiting conflict between public duty and private interest as required by the constitution of Montana.
+This code recognizes distinctions between judges, legislators, judicial officers, other officers and employees of state government, and officers and employees of local government and prescribes some standards of conduct common to all categories and some standards of conduct adapted to each category.
+The provisions of this part recognize that some actions are conflicts per se between public duty and private interest while other actions may or may not pose such conflicts depending upon the surrounding circumstances."

-- "2-2-103.
+"2-2-103.
 Public trust -- public duty.
 (1) The holding of public office or employment is a public trust, created by the confidence that the electorate reposes in the integrity of public officers, legislators, and public employees.
+A judicial officer, public officer, judge, legislator, or public employee shall carry out the individual's duties for the benefit of the people of the state.

+ENROLLED BILL

-A public officer, legislator, or public employee shall carry out the individual's duties for the benefit of the people of the state. - (2) A public officer, legislator, or public employee whose conduct departs from the person's public duty is liable to the people of the state and is subject to the penalties provided in this part for abuse of the public's trust. - (3) This part sets forth various rules of conduct, the transgression of any of which is a violation of public duty, and various ethical principles, the transgression of any of which must be avoided. - (4) (a) The enforcement of this part for: - (i) state officers, legislators, and state employees, members of state quasi-judicial boards or commissions, and members of state boards, commissions, or committees with rulemaking authority is provided for in 2-2-136: - (ii) legislators, involving legislative acts, is provided for in 2-2-135 and for all other acts is provided for in 2-2-136; - (iii) local government officers and, local government employees, members of local government quasijudicial boards or commissions, and members of local government boards, commissions, or committees with rulemaking authority is provided for in 2-2-144.
+(2) A judicial officer, public officer, judge, legislator, or public employee whose conduct departs from the person's public duty is liable to the people of the state and is subject to the penalties provided in this part for abuse of the public's trust.

+(3) This part sets forth various rules of conduct, the transgression of any of which is a violation of public duty, and various ethical principles, the transgression of any of which must be avoided.

+(4) (a) The enforcement of this part for:

+(i) judicial officers, state officers, judges, legislators, and state employees is provided for in 2-2-

+(ii) legislators, involving legislative acts, is provided for in 2-2-135 and for all other acts is provided for in 2-2-136;

+(iii) local government officers and employees is provided for in 2-2-144.